SoftFever/OrcaSlicer/doc/Extrusion-rate-smoothing.md

 3. 129mm3/sec2 for 2k acceleration
 4. 260mm3/sec2 for 4k acceleration

 So your tuning starting point needs to be an ERS value that is less than this.
 A good point experiment with test prints would be a value of 60-80% of the above maximum values.
-This will give some meaningfull assistance to pressure advance, reducing the deviation introduced by pressure advance smooth time.
+This will give some meaningful assistance to pressure advance, reducing the deviation introduced by pressure advance smooth time.
 The greater the smooth time, the greater the quality benefit will be.

 Therefore, for a 0.42 line width and 0.16 layer height, the below are a recommended set of starting ERS values
 1. 18-25mm3/sec for 0.5k acceleration